 Mix one bottle of room temperature water with a tablespoon of kosher salt, a tablespoon of sugar and a tablespoon of my personal Chicken Rub, which is a blend of salt, pepper, sugar, paprika, garlic, onion, bell pepper, lemon zest, chiles and natural hickory smoke.

 You don’t need to heat the water or anything.
 The salt, sugar and seasonings will dissolve just fine.
-Stir it up.
-Pour it in a zip-top bag, and add the chicken breasts.
-Massage it gently, and place the bag in a bowl (just in case it leaks).
+Place the brine ingredients in a bowl and mix it well.
+Place the chicken breasts in the zip-top bag and add the brine.
+Seal and massage it gently.
+It’s a good idea to place the bag in a large bowl (just in case it leaks).